Persona 3: Gameplay

 Persona 3 combines elements of traditional role-playing games and simulation games.
-The game follows the protagonist character, balancing their daily lives of going to school and building relationships with other people with fighting evil beings known as Shadows during the mysterious Dark Hour.
-Each day is divided between various time zones, the most common of which are "After School/Daytime" and "Evening."
-Except for scripted events, such as plot progression or special events, the player is free to choose how each day is spent, with most activities causing time to pass on.
+The game follows the protagonist, who balances their daily life of going to school and building relationships with others with fighting the monstrous Shadows during the Dark Hour.
+Each day is divided into daytime and evening segments.
+Except for scripted events, such as plot progression or special events, the player is free to choose how each day is spent, with most activities causing time to pass.
 The types of activities and characters that can be interacted with vary depending on the day of the week and time of day.
 Additionally, some activities are limited by the protagonist's three attributes; Academics, Charm, and Courage, which can be built by performing various activities or making certain correct choices.
 During the evening, players can choose to visit Tartarus, the game's main dungeon, where they can build their party's experience and gain new items.
 On the day of the full moon, players will participate in a boss battle to progress the story.

 Personas and social links

-The main element of the game are the Personas, various creatures, and monsters which are associated with the Major Arcana of the Tarot.
-Each Persona has its own set of strengths and weaknesses and possesses various abilities, ranging from offensive and support abilities to passive abilities that support the character.
-Whereas each of the game's main characters has their own Persona, some of which change form as the story progresses, the protagonist is capable of wielding multiple Personas, which can be switched between battles.
-New Personas can be created by visiting the Velvet Room and fusing together multiple Personas, passing along certain moves from the Personas used.
+The main element of the game is the Personas, creatures and figures associated with the Major Arcana of the Tarot.
+Each Persona has its own strengths and weaknesses and possesses various abilities, ranging from offensive and supportive abilities to passive abilities that support the character.
+While each of the game's main characters has their own Persona, some of which evolve during key moments in the story, the protagonist is capable of wielding multiple Personas, which can be switched between battles.
+New Personas can be created by visiting the Velvet Room and fusing together multiple Personas, with the resulting Persona inheriting certain moves from the Personas used.
 The current level of the protagonist limits the Personas that a player can create.
 Personas can also be obtained from Shuffle Time following battles, and previously obtained Personas can be summoned from the Persona Compendium for a fee.
-The Velvet Room additionally allows players to take on quests, such as retrieving certain items, in order to obtain a reward.
+The Velvet Room also allows players to complete quests, such as retrieving certain items, for rewards.